Union Township, Lawrence County, Ohio: Geography

 Cabell County, West Virginia, lies across the Ohio River to the south.

 It is located upstream of most of the rest of Lawrence County's Ohio River townships.

 Two villages are located along the shoreline of Union Township: Proctorville far upstream, and Chesapeake in the center.

 Name and history

 It is one of twenty-seven Union Townships statewide.

+In the early Northwest Territory era, waterways were the nation’s highways.
+According to Lawrence County Register, Union Township, with its waterway resources, boasted a grist mill and blacksmith shop on Symmes Creek.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
+Township officials are: